-In February 2015, the Company sold 19,614 shares under the ESPP.
-The shares were purchased at a purchase price of \$12.43 per share with proceeds to the Company of approximately \$0.2 million.
-In August 2015, the Company sold 21, 966 shares under the ESPP.
-The shares were purchased at a purchase price of \$13.99 per share with proceeds to the Company of approximately \$0.3 million.
+In February 2016, the Company sold 34,012 shares under the ESPP.
+The shares were purchased at a purchase price of \$8.21 per share with proceeds to the Company of approximately \$0.3 million.

-Offering of Common Stock and Warrants
+Offerings of Common Stock and Warrants

-In June 2015, the Company sold and issued an aggregate of 7,242,992 shares of its common stock and warrants to purchase 2,172,899 shares of common stock for aggregate gross proceeds of approximately \$77.8 million or net proceeds, after deducting issuance costs, of approximately \$74.3 million.
+In June 2015, the Company sold and issued an aggregate of 7,242,992 shares of its common stock and warrants to purchase 2,172,899 shares of common stock in a private placement transaction for aggregate gross proceeds of approximately \$77.8 million or net proceeds, after deducting issuance costs, of approximately \$74.3 million.
 The purchase price for the common stock was \$10.70 per share and the purchase price for the warrants was \$0.125 per warrant.
-The warrants are exercisable for an exercise price of \$13.91 per share at any time prior to the earlier of (i) 5 years from the date of issuance or (ii) certain changes in control of the Company.
+The warrants are exercisable at an exercise price of \$13.91 per share at any time prior to the earlier of (i) 5 years from the date of issuance or (ii) certain changes in control of the Company.
 The Company has determined that the warrants should be classified as equity.
-In July 2015, the Company filed a registration statement with the SEC with respect to the common stock and warrants.
+In July 2015, the Company filed a registration statement with the SEC registering the resale of the common stock and shares of common stock underlying the warrants sold and issued in the private placement transaction.

 Other than with respect to warrants issued to holders affiliated with New Enterprise Associates, the warrants contain limitations that prevent each holder of warrants from acquiring shares upon exercise of the warrants that would cause the number of shares beneficially owned by it and its affiliates to exceed 9.99% of the total number of shares of the Company s common stock then issued and outstanding.
 In addition, upon certain changes in control of the Company, each holder of a warrant can elect to receive, subject to certain limitations and assumptions, securities in a successor entity.
-None of the warrants issued in June 2015 have been exercised during the three and nine months ended September 30, 2015.
+None of the warrants issued in June 2015 have been exercised as of June 30, 2016.